KnapsackPro/docs.knapsackpro.com/_posts/2018-04-28-how-to-export-test-suite-timing-data-from-knapsack-pro-api.md

 Hope this helps you to do whatever you like to do with your data.
 We keep data for last 90 days.
 If you need the data for a longer period please store them on your side. :)

-Manuel, one of our users did great job creating [ruby script to fetch data from Knapsack Pro API and calculate popular slow tests across multipel CI builds](https://gist.github.com/manuelpuyol/9e1502cba67fa22c8b5e92b7382bab5a).
+Manuel, one of our users did great job creating [ruby script to fetch data from Knapsack Pro API and calculate popular slow tests across multiple CI builds](https://gist.github.com/manuelpuyol/9e1502cba67fa22c8b5e92b7382bab5a).
+Note the script is based on old version of [`/v1/builds`](/api/v1/#builds_get) API and needs to be adjusted to work with pagination.